jadecobra/python_tdd_exercises/source/how_to/calculator_i.rst

     AssertionError: (XYZ.ABCDEFGHIJKLMNO, -YZA.BCDEFGHIJKLMNOPQ) != -ZAB.CDEFGHIJKLMNOPQR

-  I change it to the multiplication of the inputs to match the name of the :ref:`function<functions>`
+  I change it to the multiplication of the inputs to match the name of the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 5